zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

       (zz/org-babel-tangle-async (buffer-file-name)))
     ```

     Finally, we set up an `org-mode` hook which adds the async tangle function to the `after-save-hook`, so that it happens automatically after every save.
+Disabled for now because the tangle is getting interrupted sometimes when I move the cursor before the async tangle finishes, leaving files incomplete.

     ```emacs-lisp
     (org-mode . (lambda () (add-hook 'after-save-hook